hghcomphys/simulational-physics/README.md

-This simple c++ program perfoms Lennard-Jones liquid molecular dynamics in 2D by a fast Verlet algorithem.
+This simple c++ program perfoms Lennard-Jones liquid molecular dynamics in 2D by a fast Verlet algorithm.

 How to run:
 g++ md_nve.cpp -O2 && octave movie.m